STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

 Thanks also to the following people who contributed directly or indirectly to the project through discussions, pull requests, documentation patches, etc.

+* Brice Goglin, for reporting and helping fix issues related to the integration of hwloc in |hpx|.
 * Giannis Gonidelis, for his work on the ranges adaptation during the Google Summer of Code 2020.
 * Auriane Reverdell (|cscs|_), for her tireless work on refactoring our CMake